WHAT IS STRESS?

 Some examples may help to make the point clear.

 Imagine two people.
-One is a champion swimmer in the Olympics, the other a college senior about to take a final math test.
+One is a champion swimmer in the Olympics, and the other is a college senior about to take a final math test.
 The swimmer has been training most of his or her life for the contest, the senior has hardly cracked a book all semester.

 Psychologically, there are also going to be similarities as well.
-For example, both may experience a higher level of concentration, and focus on the present and have thoughts about the next few minutes, vivid images and a heightened sensitivity to feelings.
+For example, both may experience a higher level of concentration, and focus on the present and have thoughts about the next few minutes, vivid images, and a heightened sensitivity to feelings.

 The student, on the other hand, feels doubt and fear.